Caan Berry Trading Guide Review

 Coming from a football trading background but having next to no knowledge of horse racing I benefited a lot from the information shared in this guide.

-The information that I particularly found useful was in relation to how different races/time periods have different market environments and that different strategies should be employed for different race types.
+The information that I found particularly useful was in relation to how different races/time periods have different market environments.
+This means that different strategies should be employed for different race types.

 Examples of trades are shared and the reasoning behind them is excellent and clearly written.
 The importance of a good trading mentality is discussed as are some thoughts about trading psychology.